jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

    whatever is in `mybinder/values.yaml`.
 2. Make a PR to the `master` branch, and review, accept, and merge this PR.
    **In this case, you can merge your own PR**.
-   This will make Travis deploy the changes to [staging.mybinder.org](https://staging.mybinder.org), and run tests in the `tests/` directory against it.
+   This will make GitHub Actions deploy the changes to [staging.mybinder.org](https://staging.mybinder.org), and run tests in the `tests/` directory against it.
 Because we've only edited `staging.yaml`, **it will not be deployed to `prod`**.